DonaldWhyte/mocking-in-rust-using-double/contents.md

 * One collaborator &mdash; `Rng`
 * Real RNG is non-deterministic
-* We want to test `CoinFlipper` produces both results
+* We want to test `flip_coin()` produces both results
-  - we also want these tests to be repeatable
+  - tests should be repeatable
-  - without relying on an external environment
+  - and not rely on an external environment

 [NEXT]
 <!-- .slide: class="large-slide" -->